 Cars, power stations, even butane stoves, produce NO2 – and though easily detectable, it can bring on severe respiratory impairment after long exposure.

-Easily converted to nitric acid, NO is thought to be a key cause of acid rain, and together with NO2 can be a contributor to ozone depletion.
+Easily converted to nitric acid and nitrogen dioxide, NO is thought to be a key cause of acid rain, and together with NO2 contributes to ground level ozone formation and scavenging.

 Not officially considered “air pollution,” noise pollution can produce adverse health effects, too: increased stress, high blood pressure, hearing loss, sleep disruption – and lost productivity.